pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/20_Custom_Views.md

 * do NOT show all blog articles which have the text "magnis" in their English title.
 * only the classes `Category` (class id: 5) and `Subarticle` (class id: SUBARTICLE) should be enabled to be added. `Category` is only allowed to be added on the first level of the object tree. `Subarticle` is available in the context menu on the first three levels of the object tree.

+> **Note**
+> Be aware: for tree pagination to work properly, there needs to be a parent node available.
+> If you have more than a certain amount of child nodes at your root level, you might need to set "showroot" to true because of that.

 ```php
 <?php
 // config/pimcore/customviews.php